microsoft/NubesGen/cli/README.md

 To run the binary on Windows, you need to:

-- Download the latest release: `gh release download --repo jdubois/nubesgen-cli --pattern='*-windows.exe'`
+- Download the latest release: `gh release download --repo microsoft/nubesgen --pattern='nubesgen-cli-windows.exe'`
 - Run the binary: `nubesgen-cli-windows -h`

 </details>